-He had a point, and I do try to leave my analogue equipment on most of the time, turning it off only when I know I won’t be using it for some time.
+He had a point.
+I do try to leave my analogue equipment on, turning it off only when I know I won’t be using it for some time.
 But I got into a situation with the Focusrite; I was fooling with different grounding arrangements for the mains and measuring the effect on noise floor, so I was turning the thing on and off repeatedly.
 And inevitably, the bulb went.
 An incandescent bulb is an obvious case-in-point for Cyril’s advice.
 At the instant of turn-on, a high current momentarily surges through the bulb as it warms up and its resistance increases.

-Other people to whom this has happened have moaned extensively about the fact that you can’t apparently replace the bulb in this type of meter – you have to replace the whole meter.
-Actually, it’s probably possible to replace the bulb (even with an LED), and I’ll be experimenting on the old meter when I get a chance – and I’ll tell you how I get on.
+Other people to whom this has happened have moaned extensively that you can’t apparently replace the bulb in this type of meter.
+You have to replace the whole meter.
+Actually, it’s probably possible to replace the bulb (even with an LED).
+I’ll be experimenting on the old meter when I get a chance.
+I’ll tell you how I get on.